 Do you want to get better test scores?
 Are you scratching your head on how to improve your class standing?
 Are you nervous and unsure if you will get a good grade on your important exams?
-These are normal thoughts and feelings for any college student, and we here at College Cliffs would like to help you get those grades that you are working hard for.
+These are normal thoughts and feelings for any college student, and we would like to help you get those grades that you are working hard for.

-We will talk about techniques before taking the exam, and then tips during the exam and finally pointers that you can do after an exam to prepare yourself for the next test.
+We will talk about techniques before taking the exam, then tips during the exam, and finally, pointers that you can do after an exam to prepare yourself for the next test.

 One reason why it is good to enter groups and clubs is the ability to talk to upperclassmen or people who have sat down and listened to a faculty member’s lecture.
-You can ask about the structure, preferred exam types and tips.
-They can also share any notes that they have before, or at least point you to a good direction on how to tackle studying.
+You can ask about the structure, preferred exam types, and tips.
+They can also share any notes that they have before or at least point you in a good direction on how to tackle studying.

 Another way to be more strategic is to concentrate on the items that will most likely come out on your test.
 If you can secure a syllabus, look at the table of contents and study the outline.
 After you have become familiar with the study items, you can use the syllabus as a quick directory of important materials.

 Another way to be more strategic with your studying is by applying the Pareto Principle.
 This principle, also known to the public as the 80/20 principle or the law of the vital few, means that only approximately 20% of the said population is important.

 For example, 20% of the population holds 80% of the wealth in society, or 20% of the clients in a firm or business gives approximately 80% of all revenues.

 In taking an exam, 20% of the core ideas and main points in the lecture will lead to around 80% of the correct answers in the exam unless it is a test that requires your memory.

 This means that for tests that lean more towards analysis and problem-solving, focusing your studying on the main concepts, formulas, and laws will certainly help you get a good grade.